-MISSING trays of glassware and boxes of spirits, mysteriously turning-up later, cutlery re-arranged in the dining room, locked doors found wide open, eerie taps on the shoulder, and weird sounds through the middle of the night are nothing odd at the Bulli Heritage Hotel.
+MISSING trays of glassware and boxes of spirits – mysteriously turning-up later – cutlery re-arranged in the dining room, locked doors found wide open, eerie taps on the shoulder, and weird sounds through the middle of the night are nothing unusual at the Bulli Heritage Hotel.

-A past licensee of the former Bulli Family Hotel, Edward Cullen, or Old Ted as he has affectionately become know, has been dead for 74 years and is said to haunt the halls of the 114 year-old hotel.
+A past publican of the former Bulli Family Hotel, Edward Cullen, or Old Ted as he has affectionately become known, is said to haunt the halls of the historic hotel.

-This is the story of Edward Cullen, the one time licensee of Bulli pub, who tragically ended his life by suicide in the upstairs bathroom in 1930.
+This is the story of Edward Cullen, who tragically ended his life by suicide in the upstairs bathroom in 1930.

-Born in 1879, Ted and his wife Lavina were in the hospitality trade, running boarding houses for labourers at places such as Stanwell Park during the railway duplication works.
+Born in 1879, Ted and his wife Lavinia were in the hospitality trade, running boarding houses for labourers at places such as Stanwell Park during the railway duplication works.

 Ted was a professional gambler, sailing to New Zealand, Tasmania and California, plying his trade as he went.
 He was a card sharp, and according to his grandson, Ted Cullen Jnr., could deal a predetermined hand of poker.

 His skills extended to making double headed pennies and ‘split kips’, he had loaded dice, always carried 200 gold sovereigns in a money belt and a pistol loaded with paper filled blanks.